hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Density --> Clean Keyframes`
    :Shortcut:  :kbd:`X`

-Removes redundant keys within the selection of keyframes.
-*Clean Keyframes* resets the keyframe tangents on selected keyframes to their auto-clamped shape, if they have been modified.
+Finds redundant keyframes among the selected ones and deletes them.
+A keyframe is seen as redundant if it has the same value as its neighbors -- even if the curve segments around it aren't flat.

 .. tip::

-   The modified curve left after the *Clean* tool is run is not the same as the original, so this tool is better used before doing custom editing of F-Curves and after initial keyframe insertion, to get rid of any unwanted keyframes inserted while doing mass keyframe insertion (by selecting all bones and pressing :kbd:`I` for instance).
+   This operator is likely to change the shape of the affected curves, so it's best run after e.g. bulk keyframe insertion on all the bones of an armature (which creates useless keyframes on bones that haven't moved) and before tweaking the curves by hand.

+Threshold
+   Value threshold.
+By increasing this, you can also delete keyframes that *almost* have the same value as their neighbors.

 Channels
-   Operate on selected channels and cleans them regardless of keyframe selection.
-   Deletes the channel itself if it is only left with a single keyframe containing the default property value and it's not being used by any generative F-Curve modifiers or drivers.
+   Cleans all the keyframes (even unselected ones) in the selected F-Curves.
+   If a curve is left with only one keyframe, it's deleted entirely.

 .. list-table::